What should I do if I receive an opposition to my trade mark application?

-The UKIPO will write to the owners of similar trade marks to notify them your application has been published.
-This will provide those owners to consider whether or not the wish to oppose your application.
+The trademark registration procedure in the UK is also relatively straightforward.
+An application is made, which will then be examined by a trade marks examiner at the Intellectual Property Office (UKIPO) under the “absolute grounds” (e.g. can the mark actually function as a trade mark?).
+It will then be published for third parties to take objection under the “relative grounds” (e.g. does your application tread on the toes of a third party trade mark right?).
+In fact, the UKIPO will write to the owners of similar trade marks to notify them your application has been published.
+This will provide those owners with the opportunity to consider whether or not they wish to oppose your application.
 It will also be possible for other trade mark owners and owners of unregistered trade marks to try and oppose your application if they wish.

-1. Withdraw your trade mark application before the 3 month deadline.
-This would mean you would not need to defend any opposition you may receive before that deadline.
-We could then help you re-brand your business if you wished (completing clearance checks where appropriate).
+1. Withdraw your trade mark application before the deadline.
+This would mean you would not need to defend an opposition claim.
+You could then re-brand your business if you wished (completing clearance checks where appropriate).

-3. If the opponent files the opposition you could try to negotiate a commercial settlement with them.
-Where appropriate, this may involve asking the opponent if they will agree to extending the deadline to file your defence to the opposition for at least 3 months so you can enter into the “cooling off period”.
-In the event your attempts to achieve a commercial settlement fail, you will again need to decide whether to withdraw your Trade Mark Application or formally defend the opposition.
+2. Negotiate a commercial settlement with them.
+Where appropriate, this may involve asking the opponent if they will agree to extend the deadline to file your defence to the opposition for at least 3 months so you can enter into the “cooling off period”.
+In the event your attempts to achieve a commercial settlement fail, you will again need to decide whether to withdraw your application or formally defend the opposition.

 Related articles